dmytro108/itsynd/week4-Ansible/task1/docs/task.md

-#### Deploy and Configure Infrastructure Using Terraform and Ansible
+## Deploy and Configure Infrastructure Using Terraform and Ansible
-##### Scenario:
+### Task:
-Imagine you're a DevOps engineer tasked to deploy and set up servers for a new application that requires a database.
+As a DevOps engineer tasked to deploy and set up servers for a new application that requires a database.
 For this, we'll be deploying a [Django sample app from the DigitalOcean team:](https://github.com/digitalocean/sample-django).